I'm a member

 The PROPEL™ system (Intersect ENT, Palo Alto, CA) was granted U.S. Food and Drug Administration (FDA) approval under the premarketing approval (PMA) program in August 2011.
 This device is a self-expanding, bioabsorbable, steroid-eluting stent that is intended for use in the ethmoid sinus.
 It is placed via endoscopic guidance using a plunger included with the device.
 Steroids (mometasone furoate) are embedded in a polyethylene glycol polymer, which allows sustained release of the drug over an approximate duration of 30 days.
 The device dissolves over a period of several weeks, and therefore does not require removal.
 In September 2012, a smaller version of the PROPEL device, the PROPEL mini Sinus Implant, was approved for use in patients older than age 18 years following ethmoid sinus surgery.

-The Relieva Stratus™ MicroFlow spacer is a balloon-based device that acts as a spacer and medication delivery system.
-It was FDA approved under the 510(k) program in October 2011.
-It is indicated for use as a postoperative spacer to maintain an opening to the sinuses within the first 14 days postoperatively.
+In October 2011, the Relieva Stratus™ MicroFlow spacer, a balloon-based device that acts as a spacer and medication delivery system, was cleared for marketing by FDA through the 510(k) program for use postoperatively to maintain an opening to the sinuses for the first 14 days postoperatively.
 It is placed via a catheter under endoscopic guidance.
 This device is temporary and requires manual removal after 30 days, with implantation of a new device if needed.
 It is approved for infusion with saline, but not for use with other medications such as steroids.
 This device is no longer marketed in the U.S.

 POLICYThe use of implantable sinus stents for postoperative treatment following endoscopic sinus surgery and for treatment of recurrent sinonasal polyposis is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.